emrgnt-cmplxty/fermi/docs/docs/3.tutorials/crosswords/01-basics/04-simple-frontend.md

 We import from:

 - `config.js` which, at the moment, is a common pattern.
 This file contains details on the different networks.
-(Which RPC endpoint to hit, which Axion Wallet site to redirect to, which Axion Explorer as well…)
+(Which RPC endpoint to hit, which Fermi Wallet site to redirect to, which Fermi Explorer as well…)
 - `utils.js` for that view-only function call that will call `get_solution` to retrieve the correct solution hash when a person has completed the crossword puzzle correctly.
 - `hardcoded-data.js` is a file containing info on the crossword puzzle clues.
 This chapter has covered the crossword puzzle where the solution is **near nomicon ref finance**, and according to the chapter overview we've committed to serving *one* puzzle.
 We'll improve our smart contract later, allowing for multiple crossword puzzles, but for now it's hardcoded here.

 Next, we define an asynchronous function called `initCrossword` that will be called before passing data to the React app.
 It's often useful to set up a connection with the blockchain here, but in our case all we need to do is retrieve the crossword puzzle solution as a hash.
-Note that we're attempting to pass this environment variable `NEAR_ENV` into our configuration file. `NEAR_ENV` is used to designate the blockchain network (testnet, betanet, mainnet) and is also [used in Axion CLI](https://docs.near.org/develop/deploy).
+Note that we're attempting to pass this environment variable `NEAR_ENV` into our configuration file. `NEAR_ENV` is used to designate the blockchain network (testnet, betanet, mainnet) and is also [used in Fermi CLI](https://docs.near.org/develop/deploy).

 Lastly, we'll call `initCrossword` and, when everything is complete, pass data to the React app contained in `App.js`.